benlowry/chromeos-dev-setup/README.md

 # Setup for web dev on Chrome OS

 This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
-It is compatible with C9.io so dev environments can be created locally on x86 devices or remotely for ARM and resource constrained devices.
+It is compatible with C9.io so dev environments can be created locally where possible and replicated remotely.

 *This script is public domain and may be used or modified in any way.*